Node-DC/Node-DC-EIS/README.md

 - summary_file_sample.txt:
   Sample summary file that is generated after a run.

+#### NOTE
-  Note: The validation report gives details of how many record were loaded in the database and how many records are present in the database after the run.
+The validation report gives details of how many record were loaded in the database and how many records are present in the database after the run.
 There might be slight variation in the number of records after the run due to the additional requests in rampup or rampdown phase.

 - results_node_dc_eis:
   Sub directory with timestamp, will be created after the run.